vivek1623/canvas-form/README.md

 - Dark Mode
 - Theme Setting

-### deployment
+### Deployment
-- this project is deployed on https://canvas-form.herokuapp.com/
+- This project is deployed on https://canvas-form.herokuapp.com/